Manitoba Writers' Guild

-The Manitoba Writers' Guild was inaugurated in August 1981 at Aubigny, Manitoba, as a grassroots organization for and of Manitoba writers.
-The Guild has grown from the twenty members who joined after that first meeting to a membership of over 600.
-The Manitoba Writers' Guild's primary aim is to promote and advance the art of writing, in all its forms, throughout Manitoba.
-Its official publication is a quarterly magazine called WordWrap.
+The Manitoba Writers' Guild (MWG) is a not-for-profit professional association that represents professional and emerging writers in Manitoba, Canada.

+The MWG's primary aim is to promote and advance the art of writing, in all its forms, throughout Manitoba.
+It formerly had an official publication, a quarterly magazine called WordWrap.

-The Guild organizes many events during the year (some of them jointly, with other organizations), including the 24-Hour Freedom to Read Marathon, Poetry in Motion and Manitoba Book Week events, Brave New Words: The Manitoba Writing and Publishing Awards (with McNally Robinson booksellers).
-They also administer the province's public readings program and otherwise offer several educational sessions for writers.
-As well, they run the Patricia Blondal Memorial Writers' Retreat near Gimli, Manitoba, every summer.
+The Guild organizes many events during the year, such as the Manitoba Book Awards (with McNally Robinson booksellers), as well as administering the province's public readings program, the Sheldon Oberman Mentorship Program, and educational sessions for writers.
+They also run the Patricia Blondal Memorial Writers' Retreat near Gimli, Manitoba, every summer.